-Our success depends in part on our ability to absorb increases in utility costs, in particular electricity and natural gas.
-Various regions of the United States in which we operate multiple restaurants have experienced in the recent past significant increases in utility prices.
-These increases have affected costs and if they occur again, it would have possible adverse effects on our profitability to the extent not otherwise recoverable through price increases or alternative products, processes or cost reduction procedures.
-Further, higher prices for petroleum-based fuels may be passed on to us by vendors putting further pressure on margins as well as impact our guests discretionary funds and ability to patron our restaurants or guests' menu choices.
+Our success depends in part on our ability to absorb increases in utility costs, in particular, electricity and natural gas.
+Various regions of the United States in which we operate multiple restaurants have experienced volatility in utility prices.
+This has affected costs in the past and if they occur again, it would have possible adverse effects on our profitability to the extent not otherwise recoverable through price increases or alternative products, processes or cost reduction procedures.
+Further, higher prices for petroleum-based fuels may be passed on to us by suppliers putting further pressure on margins as well as impact our guests discretionary funds and ability to patron our restaurants or their menu choices.

-Shortages or interruptions in the availability and delivery of food and other supplies may increase costs or reduce revenues.
+Shortages or interruptions in the availability and delivery of food and other products may increase costs or reduce revenues.

-Possible shortages or interruptions in the supply of food items and other supplies to our restaurants caused by inclement weather, natural disasters such as floods, drought and hurricanes, the inability of our vendors to obtain credit in a tightened credit market, food safety warnings or advisories or the prospect of such pronouncements, or other conditions beyond our control could adversely affect the availability, quality and cost of items we buy and the operations of our restaurants.
+Possible shortages or interruptions in the supply of food items and other products to our restaurants caused by inclement weather, natural disasters such as floods, drought and hurricanes; the inability of our suppliers to obtain credit in a tightened credit market; food safety warnings or advisories or the prospect of such pronouncements; or other conditions beyond our control, could adversely affect the availability, quality and cost of items we buy and the operations of our restaurants.
 Our inability to effectively manage supply chain risk could increase our costs and limit the availability of products critical to our restaurant operations.